Dear BLCF Friends,

 In summary, the church is not a building or a denomination.
 According to the Bible, the church is the body of Christ—all those who have placed their faith in Jesus Christ for salvation (John 3:16; 1 Corinthians 12:13).
 Local churches are gatherings of members of the universal church.
 The local church is where the members of the universal church can fully apply the “body” principles of 1 Corinthians chapter 12: encouraging, teaching, and building one another up in the knowledge and grace of the Lord Jesus Christ.

-How do we, as members of the body of believers encourage, teach and build one another in the knowledge and race of the Lord?
+How do we, as members of the body of believers, encourage, teach, and build one another in the knowledge and race of the Lord?

 As our volunteers come from a variety of backgrounds, both Christian and non-Christian, the former have an opportunity to share the Gospel with other volunteers as well as with the guests.
-Fortunately, the Lord sends His Spirit to all who are involved, which infuses the dinner with the blessings of a unity of purpose.
+Fortunately, the Lord sends His Spirit to all who are involved, which infuses the dinner with the blessing of a unity of purpose.

 Let us pray…